axelitus/fuel-pkg-history/README.md

 ###### EVENT_ENTRIES_BEFORE_PRUNE

 This event fires up right before the entries stack is pruned.
 The data that is sent to the callback is an array containig the 'limit' of entries and the 'offset' from where it will be pruned.
 If you need to cancel the prune you should return true (cancel = true) from the callback.

+###### EVENT_ENTRY_PRUNE_CANCELED

+This event fires up when a stack prune is cancelled in the EVENT_ENTRY_BEFORE_PRUNE.
+The data that is sent to the callback is an array containig the 'limit' of entries and the 'offset' from where it should have been pruned.
+You should *NEVER* try to prune from within a callback for this event as this may create a loop, you should better debug why is the prune being cancelled.

 ###### EVENT_ENTRIES_PRUNED